-This image of a region near asteroid Bennu’s equator shows both one of the darkest boulders on the asteroid (lower left) and a candidate sample collection site for NASA’s OSIRIS-REx asteroid sample return mission (upper left).
-The image was taken April 4 by the PolyCam camera on the OSIRIS-REx spacecraft from a distance of 3 miles (4.9 km).
+This image of a region near asteroid Bennu’s equator shows both Gargoyle Saxum, one of the darkest boulders on the asteroid (lower left), and the Osprey sample collection site (upper left).
+The image was taken April 4 by the PolyCam camera on NASA’s OSIRIS-REx spacecraft from a distance of 3 miles (4.9 km).
 The field of view is 225 ft (68.6 m).
-For scale, the larger light-colored rock in the candidate site crater is 16 ft (4.8 m) long, which is about the same length as a box truck.
+For scale, the larger light-colored rock, called Strix Saxum, in the Osprey site crater is 17 ft (5.2 m) long, which is about the same length as a box truck.
 The image was obtained during Flyby 5A of the mission’s Detailed Survey: Baseball Diamond phase.
 When the image was taken, the spacecraft was over the northern hemisphere, pointing PolyCam down and west in order to capture the morning shadows in the region.

 Date Taken: April, 4, 2019